CMD-Breda-Avans/OSC-Max-HTML/README.md

 By following these instructions, Windows and macOS users who are using Visual Studio Code will be able to install Node.js and the necessary libraries (Express, node-osc, ws, and body-parser) and use Visual Studio Code's integrated terminal for executing commands.

+# Getting Started

+In your Terminal type the following to start the server:

+                                node server.js

+It should respond with : **Server listening on port 3000** .
+If there is a diferent response and you get a prompt then you need to follorw the instructions again to find a solution.

+Once the server is running go to your browser and type:

+                                localhost:3000

+You should see the initial index.html page with many methods for sending OSC messages from a browser and/or receiving OSC messages from MaxMSP.
+You will find the Max patch in the Max folder.